Wandalen/wMathModels/doc/eng/concept/Overview.md

 # Mathematical model

-Formal description of a system using mathematical concepts and language.
+A formal description of a system using mathematical concepts and language.

 ### Box

-Mathematical model of n-orthotope, also called a hyperrectangle or a box.
+The mathematical model of n-orthotope, also called a hyperrectangle or a box.

 An instance of the model is stored in any vector form.